Learning & Teaching in Higher Education at the University of Aberdeen

 - The University of Aberdeen’s Graduate Attributes & Achieve

 This course is compulsory for new probationary lecturing staff and is strongly recommended for Teaching Fellows.
-It is also useful for any staff member new to Aberdeen or for those who may have been here for some time but whose role might have changed to include a teaching component.
-It is also The Centre collaborates with HR and your School Administrative Officers to obtain lists of new staff and therefore you should receive an email invitation to this course after you have started at the University.
+It is also useful for any staff member, new to Aberdeen who is involved in designing and delivering courses, or for those who may have been here for some time, but whose role might have changed to include a teaching component.
+The Centre collaborates with HR and your School Administrative Managers to obtain lists of new staff and therefore you should receive an email invitation to this course after you have started at the University.
 If you would like more details, please contact the Centre (firstname.lastname@example.org, ext.
 3030).

 For details of the next two-day course please contact email@example.com